dashbase/dashbase-quickstart/README.md

 - [Docker Engine 17.06.0+](https://www.docker.com/community-edition#/download)
 - Optionally [Docker Compose 1.17.0+](https://docs.docker.com/compose/install)
-- At least 8GB of memory available to the Docker Engine (for macOS)
+- At least 8GB of memory available to the Docker Engine (For macOS click the docker icon in the menu bar.
+Choose Preferences -> Advanced.
+Then move the slider of the memory setting to 8 GB or above)

 ### Instructions